 Do it Everyday

-Stick with it, even on those days where you don’t feel like it.
-Those are the days where a gratitude practice will benefit you the most.
+Stick with it, even on those days when you don’t feel like it.
+Those are the days when a gratitude practice will benefit you the most.

 Keep it Simple